oojn4/korika-frontend/README.md

 ## Installation
-To get started with Climate Smart Indonesia, follow these steps:
+To get started with ClimateSmart Indonesia, follow these steps:
 1. Download or clone this repository:
 ```
 git clone https://github.com/